-- Invest in a Civilian Climate Corps that centers older adults, by reviving a federal program created during the Depression by President Franklin D. Roosevelt to create work and volunteer opportunities that would combat climate change.
+- Invest in a Civilian Climate Corps that centers older adults, by reviving a federal program created during the Great Depression by President Franklin D. Roosevelt to create work and volunteer opportunities that would combat climate change.

 - Expand public sector support for volunteerism at older ages, as now the private sector fulfills a more active role in creating these opportunities.
-A significant expansion of programs such as the AmeriCorps Seniors is necessary, with environmental work as a priority.
+A significant expansion of programs such as AmeriCorps Seniors is necessary, with environmental work as a priority.

 - Offer environmental volunteering as an option in pre-retirement programs.

 - Ensure green volunteer roles are open to people across all education and income levels.
 Potential ways to combat disparities include free transportation, compensation for qualified individuals and reimbursement for travel and food costs.

 - Encourage innovative volunteer programs, such as a Cornell University pilot program called Retirees in Service to the Environment that created a partnership between an organization dedicated to environmental education and one devoted to serving older adults to teach environmental workshops and encourage volunteering with an organization.